vampireLibrarianMonk/amd-gpu-hello/README.md

 # Foreword
-This repo was created for anyone curious as to what is going on with AMD GPUs and the machine learning space.
+This repo was created for anyone curious as to what is going on with AMD GPUs,ROCm (Radeon Open Compute) and the machine learning space.

 The GPU referred to in this tutorial is an MSI Gaming Radeon 7900 XTX 24 GB.